danlliu/shift/README.md

 #### The \_PRINT\_ Statement:
 The \_PRINT\_ statement evaluates to nothing and has the syntax of `_PRINT_ arg0 arg1 ...`.
 It can have an arbitrary number of arguments, and evaluates each and prints the result, separating each with spaces.
+#### The " Statement:
+The " statement evaluates to text and has the syntax of `"{value}`.
+It uses the value and converts it to a string containing a single Unicode character.
 #### The !
 Statement:
 The `!` statement has the syntax of `!` and is an unconditional halt.
 #### The Ternary: